Beirut art museum reopens to tell a troubled city's history

 Beirut has been hit by a series of protests in recent months against Lebanon's politicians, who bickered over the summer months while rubbish lay uncollected across the city.

-The political deadlock is one fallout of the four-year civil war in neighboring Syria, which has also brought bombings, economic slowdown and more than 1 million refugees to Lebanon.
+The political deadlock is one fallout of the four-year civil war in neighbouring Syria, which has also brought bombings, economic slowdown and more than 1 million refugees to Lebanon.

 Environment Minister Mohammad al-Mashnouk, a focus of the protesters' anger, said the Sursock Museum was a home to the country's artistic and cultural treasures.